Travel / Tourism

 Oakdale Cowboy Museum - Visit us and learn about Oakdale's western legacy and why we earned the title of the "Cowboy Capital of the World."
 Hours 10am-2pm Monday - Saturday.
 Admission is $1.00 donation for adults.
 Group tours welcome.
 (209) 847-7049.

-Oakdale Museum and Heritage Center - Located at 212 W. “F” Street, the museum is open hours are 1-5 pm.
-Tuesdays and Thursdays except holidays.and the 3rd Saturday each month from 12 noon to 4pm.
+Oakdale Museum and History Center - Located at 212 W. “F” Street, the museum is open Thursday, 1:00pm to 5:00pm and Saturday, 10:00am to 4:00pm.
 The Oakdale Museum opened on October 13, 1985, owned and operated by the City of Oakdale and housed in the historic Sydnor-Prowse House, the city’s oldest building, dating from 1869.
 The museum offers a variety of relics, from historic photographs, artifacts, newpapers, maps, Oakdale history, and Family histories.
 (209) 844.5161

 Throughout our famous Cowboy Capitol of the World you will find one of a kind shops and restaurants offereing a wide range of dining from fast food, fine dining, and bakeries (including Moss Rose Bakery, which opened 1902).

 Oakdale Cheese & Specialties - 10040 Highway 120.
 Watch the chees making process through viewing windows.
 Our specialty store features a wide variety of cheeses, deli items, and authentic gifts.
 A bakery which produces german style cheesecakes, cheese spreads, fresh breads and ...hot grilled Gouda cheese sandwiches!
 Besides that we offer free tours, a shaded park with ponds and a picnic area-petting zoo and seasonal fruit and nuts.
 Open every day from 9am - 6pm year round (209) 848-3139.